Jeredas/gameserv/README.md

 -statistics recording;
 -replays;
 ---
-Techonologies used in the project:
+Technologies used in the project:
 -TypeScript;
 -Webpack;
 -HTTP server;